The Great Filter

 It really looks like we might be alone — like we might be the first species in the milky way to launch anything into space.
 But how can that be, with billions of other planets out there, each capable of developing life?
 Even if some of the steps up there have only a one percent chance, there are so many planets that intelligent life still ought to be abundant.

 That is the Fermi Paradox: intelligent life should apparently be pretty common, as far as we can guess, but it appears that in practice it’s actually rare.
+Even if you believe in flying saucers, the relative scarcity of visiting aliens is still paradoxical.

 Now, the idea that it should be common rests on a pretty long chain of uncertain suppositions.
 There should probably be lots of planets that can support life, there should probably be life arising on a significant fraction of the places that it can exist, it should probably develop complexity and intelligence reasonably often... we are clearly ignorant about how likely these things actually are, so the smart bet here is that one of these steps which, from our perspective, appears easy or inevitable in hindsight (or foresight, for the last part), is actually a very difficult hurdle that it’s almost miraculously rare to overcome.